 The game was never released, because it was just for fun and I did not own the rights to any of the art used in the game (although it was freely available in the public domain).
 It should also be mentioned that the game contained the likeness of someone whose permission I did not have to use their image, and, it must be noted, could most certainly kick my ass.

-Your parent studio, Express Alles Productions, started with art and film VFX, as you just mentioned – so what inspired you to create the Degenerative Soul Studios division for game development?
+Your parent studio, Express Alles Productions, started with art and film VFX, as you just mentioned – so what inspired you to create the Dark Stranger Studios division for game development?

 It allows me to engage in storytelling and apply my animation and VFX skillsets towards a project, while simultaneously having fun putting together the puzzle that is coding.
 One thing that is unique to game development is that the player creates (or at least enacts) most of the story for you, so the dialogue needed is, in many cases, far less than if I was developing a television series, which requires constant writing to keep it going.
 While I do enjoy pretty much anything creative, be it artwork, animation, creating GUIs for a database, or knocking out the next great FPS, writing fiction is not my greatest strong suit (or at least it didn’t use to be).